bgord/knowledge/roadmap.md

 - What is 'never' in TS?
 - What is `d.ts` file for?
 - How to setup a TS for Node?
+- How to get a function return type?
 - ~~What is a strict mode and how to enable it?~~
 - ~~How to lint a TS with ESLint?~~
 - ~~How to type React input events?~~